MeltwaterArchive/datasift-dotnet/README.md

 ## Change Log

+* 1.5.0 - Moved library to use v1.5 of the DataSift API, including support for Media Strategies API.
 * 1.4.0 - Moved library to use v1.4 of the DataSift API, including task endpoints.
 * 1.3.2 - Added 'analyze_queries' limit for identities.
 * 1.3.1 - Fixed format validation for PYLON recording ids.